On $W_{1+\infty}$ $n$-algebra: Introduction

 \section{Introduction}

-Recently there has been a renewal of interest in $n$-ary algebras.
-One found that there are the important applications of the $n$-ary algebras in the string theory \cite{BL2007, Gustavsson} and condensed matter physics \cite{Estienne}-\cite{Hasebe}.
+Recently there has been a renewal of interest in $n$-algebra.
+One found that there are the important applications of $n$-algebra in the string theory \cite{BL2007, Gustavsson} and condensed matter physics \cite{Estienne}-\cite{Hasebe}.
 The infinite-dimensional algebras have been vigorously investigated in the literature.
-A flurry of recentwork has been focused on the study of the infinite-dimensional 3-algebras, such as Virasoro-Witt 3-algebra \cite{Curtright, Curtright2009}, (super) $w_{\infty}$ 3-algebra \cite{Chakrabortty, Chen2011} and $SDiff(T^3)$ 3-algebra \cite{Axenides}.
-The $W_{\infty}$ algebra is the higher-spin extensions of the Virasoro algebra \cite{ShenPLB90,ShenNPB90}.
-It naturally arise in various physical systems.
-Chakrabortty ${\it et \ al}.$ \cite{Chakrabortty} investigated the $W_{\infty}$ 3-algebra and found that it does not satisfy the Filippov condition or fundamental identity (FI) condition.
-By applying a double scaling limits on the generators, they obtained the classical $w_{\infty}$ 3-algebra which satisfies the FI.
+It is known that the Nambu 3-algebra can be regarded as a natural generalization of a Lie algebra for higher-order algebraic operations \cite{Nambu, Takhtajan}.
+A flurry of recentwork has been focused on the study of the infinite-dimensional Nambu 3-algebras, such as Virasoro-Witt 3-algebra \cite{Curtright, Curtright2009}, (super) $w_{\infty}$ 3-algebra \cite{Chakrabortty, Chen2011} and $SDiff(T^3)$ 3-algebra \cite{Axenides}.
+The $W_{\infty}$ algebra is the higher-spin extensions of the Virasoro algebra \cite{ShenPLB90, ShenNPB90}.
+It naturally arises in various physical systems.
+Its 3-algebra was derived in Ref.\cite{Chakrabortty} and the classical $w_{\infty}$ 3-algebra was also presented.
+Although the Filippov condition or fundamental identity (FI) holds for the classical $w_{\infty}$ 3-algebra, it fails for the $W_{\infty}$ 3-algebra.